Ruby 3.2 Is EOL: What You Actually Need to Do

 On March 27, Ruby 3.2.11 shipped with a fix for CVE-2026-27820, a buffer overflow in Zlib::GzipReader.
 Four days later, Ruby 3.2 hit end of life.
 That patch was the last one this version will ever receive.

-Nothing broke on April 1.
-But the clock started.
-The next vulnerability discovered in Ruby 3.2 will never be fixed by the maintainers.
-And the Ruby security team addresses roughly 6 to 12 CVEs per year.
+Nothing broke on April 1, and nothing will for a while.
+What changed is that the next vulnerability discovered in Ruby 3.2 will never be fixed by the maintainers.

 Ruby maintains three support phases: active maintenance (bug fixes and security patches), security maintenance (security patches only), and end of life (nothing).
-Ruby 3.2 spent its final year in security-only mode after Ruby 3.3 took over as the stable branch.
-Now it gets nothing.
+Ruby 3.2 spent its final year in security-only mode after Ruby 3.3 took over as the stable branch, and now it gets nothing.

-Is the app internet-facing?
-An internal admin tool behind a VPN has different exposure than a customer-facing checkout flow.
+An internal admin tool behind a VPN and a customer-facing checkout flow have very different exposure.
 Both should upgrade, but the checkout flow goes first.

-Do you handle sensitive data?
-If your app touches cardholder data, PCI DSS 4.0 (mandatory since March 2025) now requires a documented remediation plan for EOL software, approved by senior management.
-Running EOL Ruby in a PCI-scoped environment without that documentation is already a compliance gap.
+Compliance is where teams get surprised.
+If your app touches cardholder data, PCI DSS requirement 12.3.4, mandatory since March 31, 2025, requires a documented remediation plan for EOL software, approved by senior management.
+Running EOL Ruby in a PCI-scoped environment without that document is already a compliance gap, whether or not anyone has noticed yet.
+This is why, when I audit a codebase, I name the EOL date in the report instead of writing “outdated dependencies.”
+The people who have to sign the remediation plan need the actual date.

 Target Ruby 3.4 unless you have a reason not to.
-It has over a year of production adoption, full Rails 7.2+ and Rails 8 support, and gives you two years before the next EOL conversation.
+It has over a year of production adoption, full Rails 7.2+ and Rails 8 support, and an expected EOL of March 2028, which gives you 2 years before the next one of these conversations.
+Ruby 3.3 (expected EOL March 2027) is the safer stop for risk-averse teams with limited test coverage, and Ruby 4.0 (expected EOL March 2029) only makes sense if you’re already on 3.4.

 The recommended path is 3.2 to 3.3 to 3.4, stepping through the intermediate version so deprecation warnings surface before they become hard errors in 3.4.
 But if you have solid test coverage and need to move fast, going direct from 3.2 to 3.4 is viable.
 The 3.3 deprecations rarely affect typical Rails application code.